pingcap/docs-tidb-operator/en/backup-restore-faq.md

     exec /entrypoint.sh: argument list too long
     ```

     Cause: In TiDB Operator, before the backup pod starts, the PVC or PV configuration is injected to the environment variables of the backup pod.
 Then the backup task starts.
 The environment variables cannot exceed 1 MB.
-When the configuration of PVC or PV is larger than 1 MB, the backup pod cannot get the environment variables and the backup fails.
+Therefore, when the configuration of PVC or PV is larger than 1 MB, the backup pod cannot get the environment variables and the backup fails.

     Scenario: This issue occurs when the TiKV cluster is excessively large (40+ TiKV nodes) or too many volumes have been configured, and the TiDB Operator is v1.4.0-beta.2 or earlier.